Nigeria police 'routinely kill, rape and torture'

 The Open Society Justice Initiative's study is the latest of a number of reports to severely criticise Nigeria's police for brutality and corruption.

-The authorities have so far made no comment on the report.'Fringe benefit'
+The authorities have so far made no comment on the report.

 The group observed officers and suspects at 400 different police stations over two years.